RaspberryPiFoundation/python-curriculum/en-GB/iss/index.md

   ![screenshot](images/iss-result.png)

-  `result[‘number’]` will print the value associated with the key ‘number’ in the result dictionary.
+  `result['number']` will print the value associated with the key ‘number’ in the result dictionary.
 In the example this is 3.

 + The value associated with the ‘people’ key is a list of dictionaries!
 Let’s put that value into a variable so you can use it: